auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 However, there are a handful of mostly minor changes: we are using a parameterized 4-byte counter before the domain tag, whereas HKDF uses a hardcoded 1-byte counter after the info tag.
-Furthermore, this construction also parameterizes of the right 32 bytes of the output key as well as the 32-byte initial generator state.
+Furthermore, this construction also parameterizes of the right 32 bytes of the output key.

+However, the most significant change by far is parameterizing the 32-byte initial generator state.
 Note a trivial collision can be obtained by feeding an output block back into the `EchoHeader` parameter and by incrementing the counter by one, which is the same thing as the next output block.

-There truncation and other issues that the `EchoHeader` parameter is associated with, but it is also not particularly difficult to use safely: see the reference implementation's API documentation for details and suggestions.
+Also, important new secrets must _not_ be introduced via the `EchoHeader` alone whenever more than one output block is revealed to an adversary, as this re-reveals cracking attacks on everything except that important new secret.
+Also, the `EchoHeader` is truncated to 32 bytes.

+Despite these issues, the `EchoHeader` is not a difficult parameter to use safely.
+The default recommendation is to duplicate the input to `EchoKey` and `EchoHeader`, which is one of several ways any possible issue can be avoided.

+The `EchoHeader` parameter exists to regularize timing side channels regarding the length of the `EchoTag` parameter, because it is a strategically location to leave a plaintext tag, and because it could be potentially rather useful when you want very efficient random-access output.

 Very much like HKDF-SHA256, these final steps perform no key-stretching, so they are very fast relative to the computations required to compute the seed.